Eduardo372-ai/BrowserPy/README.md

 # BrowserPy
 BrowserPy is a Web Browser made in Python with PyQt5 and ConfigParser.

+# How to start
+If you are a windows user, start the "browser.cmd" file If you are a linux or something user:

+1. Open the Terminal on project folder
+2. Type the command "python browser.py"
+3. Enjoy!

 # How to change language?
 Go to storage